aflin/cssMagicVar/README.md

 all .myotherdivs width will be dynamically updated to be the same as #mydiv, even as #mydiv changes.

-Included demo requires jquery, but basic usage does not.
+Included demo requires jquery, but basic usage does not. jquery.ui.touch-punch.min.js is also included for the demo (index.html) to allow resizable when on mobile.